Brad-Smith-90/Pro-README-Gen/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
 The Professional README Generator is a powerful command-line tool designed to streamline the process of creating high-quality, professional README.md files for your projects.
-Whether you're working on an open-source project, a private repository, or a personal portfolio, this tool ensures that your README files are well-structured, informative and adhere to best practices.
+Whether you're working on an open-source project, a private repository, or a personal portfolio, this tool ensures that your README files are well-structured, informative and, adhere to best practices.

 ## Table of Contents
 - [Installation](#installation)